 The cost of renewable business energy in the UK

-A breakdown of the UK average cost for businesses switching to renewable energy and the payback period
+Average costs for UK businesses switching to renewable energy and the payback period

 Solar PV panel setups mirror the trend of a large cost range depending on scale.
 Small business PV installations cost £6,000 to £11,000 and take six to 11 years to pay off through electricity bill savings.
 But larger utility-sized solar arrays can surpass £70,000, yet recover costs quicker thanks to high output – within five years or less.

-Solar energy is a popular choice by UK businesses and residential properties, with renewable energy statistics showing that it made up 11% of the UK’s renewable energy production in 2023.
+Solar energy is a popular choice for UK businesses and residential properties, with renewable energy statistics showing that it made up 11% of the UK’s renewable energy production in 2023.

 Other solutions like solar thermal (£3,000-£5,000) and hydroelectric power (£4,000-£8,000 per kW) offer reasonable small business installation costs with average payback periods of around five to seven years.